ceph/ceph/doc/radosgw/s3-notification-compatibility.rst

   - Filtering based on object tags

-- Each one of the additional filters extends the S3 API and using it will cause extension of the client SDK as well (unless you are using plain HTTP).
+- Each one of the additional filters extends the S3 API and using it will require extension of the client SDK (unless you are using plain HTTP).

 - Filtering overlapping is allowed, so that same event could be sent as different notification